bahmutov/cypress-examples/docs/recipes/each-example.md

 Let's confirm that every image has attribute `alt` with a non-empty value to be accessible.

+📺 Watch this example explained in the video [Check Each Image To Have An Alt Attribute](https://youtu.be/m2D1WF1lPXk).

 <!-- fiddle .each / check image alt attributes -->

 ```html